LLMCarbon: Modeling the end-to-end Carbon Footprint of Large Language Models: Related Work

 \section{Related Work}

-Table~\ref{t:ml_related_compar} presents a comparative analysis between \carb~and prior research efforts.
-The majority of existing studies~\citep{Henderson:JMLR2020,Wu:MLS2022,Anthony:ARXIV2020,Schwartz:ACM2020,Dodge:CFAT2022,Strubell:ACL2019} focus on recording and reporting the carbon footprint stemming from the actual training phase of ML models, denoted as ``others'' in the table.
-However, only one prior model, mlco2~\citep{Lacoste:ARXIV2019}, has the capability to predict the carbon footprint of an ML task based on metrics like GPU utilization, training duration, and data center efficiency.
-Nonetheless, mlco2 encounters four noteworthy limitations.
-Firstly, it cannot estimate the carbon footprint of LLMs, particularly sparse MoE LLMs.
-Secondly, mlco2 overlooks pivotal architectural attributes of LLMs, e.g., LLM parameter count, resulting in inflated projections.
-Thirdly, mlco2 exclusively considers GPUs and neglects specialized ML hardware such as TPUs~\citep{Jouppi:ISCA2017} in its predictions, assuming uniform peak computing throughput across all GPUs, thereby yielding imprecise carbon footprint estimations.
+Table~\ref{t:ml_related_compar} provides a comparison between \carb~and existing research endeavors.
+The predominant focus of prior studies~\citep{Henderson:JMLR2020,Wu:MLS2022,Anthony:ARXIV2020,Schwartz:ACM2020,Dodge:CFAT2022,Strubell:ACL2019} has been the measurement and reporting of carbon footprints associated with the actual training phase of ML models, denoted as ``others'' in the table.
+Notably, only one previous model, mlco2~\citep{Lacoste:ARXIV2019}, possesses the capability to predict the carbon footprint of an ML task based on metrics like GPU utilization, training duration, and data center efficiency.
+Nevertheless, mlco2 encounters four significant limitations.
+Firstly, mlco2 cannot estimate the carbon footprint of LLMs, particularly sparse MoE LLMs.
+Secondly, it overlooks essential architectural attributes of LLMs, such as LLM parameter count, resulting in exaggerated predictions.
+Thirdly, mlco2 exclusively considers GPUs and neglects specialized ML hardware like TPUs~\citep{Jouppi:ISCA2017}, assuming uniform peak computing throughput across all GPUs, thereby yielding imprecise carbon footprint estimations.
 Lastly, mlco2 cannot model the embodied carbon footprint of an LLM based on its hardware configuration.